esabelhaus/prestige/README.md

  If you have the string `#build` in your commit message of that push, it will initiate a build on that project, rather then setting the CI server to poll your SCM constantly.

 ## Configuration
-In the config directory, there are two json files, `/config/app.json.example`, and `/config/prestige.json.example`.
+In the config directory, you will find `config/prestige.json.example`.

-App dictates the hostname, port, and whether you are using SSL for inbound traffic (I am going to implement this later, sorry)

-Prestige dictates how the different app files operate.
-For now, the only nested object in `prestidigitation` that matters is tracking (short for issue tracking). the only required field is really the `host`.
-If you use SSL on your redmine server, you must specify all of the ssl fields properly, and the user running prestige must be able to access these files.
+Prestige performs all the specified communications based off this config.
+The nested objects withinin `prestidigitation`  tell prestige what it needs to know to talk to Jenkins and Redmine (for now, still need to implement Gitlab API in some way).
+The only required fields are the `host` and `protocol`.
+If you use SSL for Jenkins or Redmine, you must specify all of the ssl fields properly, and the user running Prestige must be able to access these files.

 ## The Prestige